stjude-rust-labs/sprocket.bio/subcommands/test.md

 ### Assertions

-Assertions are available for ensuring more complex expectations than simply "success" remain true.
+Assertions are available for ensuring more complex expectations than simple "success" remain true.
 These more complex conditions can be specified with an `assertions:` section for the YAML definition.

 The assertions available depend on whether the entrypoint is a workflow or a task.